 If you're like me you don’t normally spend your day thinking about idolatry.
-In fact, most of us don’t even give it a thought and if we do, we think of the Old Testament—golden calves and people worshipping “false gods.”
+In fact, most of us don’t even give it a thought and if we do, we think of the Old Testament—golden calves and people worshipping “Baal.”

 Scripture on Idolatry

 The apostle Paul describes idolatry in terms of an exchange:

 “They exchanged the truth of God for a lie and worshipped and served created things rather than the Creator who is forever praised” (Romans 1:25).

 “You shall have no other gods before me” (Exodus 20:3).

 And Jesus states here is no room for any other when he reiterates Deuteronomy in his earthly ministry the great and foremost commandment:

 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind” (Matthew 22:37-38).